anupamR27/anupamR27/README.md

 </div>

+---

 ## About Me

-- B.Tech Information Technology student at Manipal Institute of Technology
+- B.Tech Information Technology student at **Manipal Institute of Technology**
-- Interested in backend engineering, systems, and AI
+- Interested in **backend engineering, systems, AI, and developer tooling**
-- Currently exploring scalable software systems and applied AI
+- I enjoy building software from first principles and understanding how things work under the hood

+---

 ## Tech Stack